Why Pick UA Little Rock?

 Air University Associate-to-Baccalaureate Cooperative (AU-ABC) Degree Available

-The Air University Associate-to-Baccalaureate Cooperative (AU-ABC) is an agreement between Air University and civilian higher education institutions that offers baccalaureate degree opportunities to every Air Force enlisted member who have completed his or her CCAF degree.
+The Air University Associate-to-Baccalaureate Cooperative (AU-ABC) is an agreement between Air University and civilian higher education institutions that offers baccalaureate degree opportunities to all Airmen and Guardians who have completed their CCAF degree.

 Since UA Little Rock is a GEM school, you will not only satisfy your CCAF general education requirements, but the courses you take will also count towards the UA Little Rock core requirements for your chosen bachelor’s degree.